neekware/nwx-unsub/README.md

   constructor(private unsub: UnsubService) {
     this.customSub$ = interval(1000).subscribe(num => console.log(`customSub$ - ${num}`));
-    this.unsub.autoCancel(this.customSub$); // we want this to be automatically clean up
+    this.unsub.autoCancel(this.customSub$); // we want this to be automatically cleaned up

     interval(3000)
       .pipe(takeUntil(this.unsub.destroy$) // this will be automatically completed and cleaned up